a4business/MPBX/README.md

 - Create Outbuond Routing
 - Assigne Context Script to get external Info by json API
-- Receive INBOUND call via Queue from CRM WEB phone, check recording Now I am dialing inbound GSM line to reach the virtual office and support queue . answering...
+- Receive INBOUND call via Queue from CRM WEB phone, check recording
+- Call inbound GSM line to reach the virtual office and support queue .
+- Answer the call
 - Call Forward using DTMF digits: , Call Parking/Unparking
 Pressed #77 to park the call, got played 703 . this is position where call has been parked to pickup, we just dial 703 now. ... connected with customer now again /